Fred Armisen: Other work

 Armisen appeared in the official music video for Man Man's song "Rabbit Habits", playing a man who charms his blind date (Charlyne Yi) but runs away after she turns into a werewolf.

 In 2013, Armisen appeared in the official music video for Portland, Oregon-based band Red Fang's song "Blood Like Cream".
 In 2021, he appeared as the protagonist in the official music video for the 2020 mix of George Harrison's song "My Sweet Lord".

 Along with Bill Hader and Jason Sudeikis, Armisen voiced radio characters in the video game Grand Theft Auto IV.
+Armisen would also continue to appear in other titles from Rockstar Games, such as a pharmacist in Red Dead Redemption, Grand Theft Auto V as a judge on an in-game reality TV show, strongly parodying Simon Cowell, and Red Dead Redemption 2 as a host at an in-game theatre you can attend.

 Armisen performed as a singer/drummer/comedic actor in the Blue Man Group's "How to be a Megastar Live!".
 He played the part of a salesman on TV who advertises for the Megastar Rock Manual.
 He also drummed in the performance and was a backup singer.

 In late 2014, Armisen was featured on the popular comedy web series Comedians in Cars Getting Coffee with host Jerry Seinfeld.

 Armisen is a longtime fan of punk rock music and can be seen in the documentaries Salad Days and The Damned: Don't You Wish That We Were Dead.

 In 2015, Armisen was the recipient of Smithsonian magazine's American Ingenuity Award for Performing Arts.

 In 2018, Armisen provided the foreword to The Yacht Rock Book by author Greg Prato.

-He appears as Michael on the sixth episode of the revival of The Kids in the Hall, released on May 13, 2022.
+Armisen appears as Michael on the sixth episode of the revival of The Kids in the Hall, released on May 13, 2022.

+In 2024, Armisen made a cameo as DJ Carl in Fallout, living in a shack surrounded by bespoke traps and playing colonial-era violin music, a reference to the oft-hated Classical Radio station from Fallout 4.